Am I the Only One (Aaron Lewis song)

 "Am I the Only One" is a song co-written and recorded by American singer Aaron Lewis.
-It was released on July 2, 2021, as the lead single from Lewis’ fourth solo album Frayed at Both Ends.
-Released through Big Machine Records' Valory imprint, it is a protest song with a conservative message.
+It was released on July 2, 2021, as the lead single from Lewis' fourth solo album Frayed at Both Ends.
+Released through Big Machine Records' Valory imprint, it is a protest song with a politically conservative message.
 The song is Lewis's highest-charting solo entry on the Billboard Hot Country Songs chart, where it became the ninth song ever to debut at number one; it also holds his highest solo position on the Billboard Hot 100, debuting at number fourteen.

 Content and history

-Lewis released the song digitally on July 2, 2021, and Big Machine Records imprint Valory Music Group will release it to country radio on July 26.
+Lewis released the song digitally on July 2, 2021, and Big Machine Records imprint Valory Music Group was released to country radio on July 26, 2021.
 Prior to releasing it as a single, Lewis performed it for the first time on March 12, 2021, at Billy Bob's Texas, a nightclub in Fort Worth, Texas.

 In it, he expresses his conservative viewpoints.
-Among his criticisms are the destruction or removal of monuments, as well as opposition to Bruce Springsteen's liberal views.
+He criticizes the destruction and removal of Confederate monuments and expresses opposition to Bruce Springsteen's relatively liberal views.
 Lewis co-wrote the song with Ira Dean (of Trick Pony) and Jeffrey Steele; Lewis and Dean also produced the track.
 The song has been described as an acoustic ballad.

 Critical reception

-BJ Mac of The Nash News reviewed the song positively, calling it "a mellow, somber song about the relatable feeling of nostalgia and unease when the world seems to be changing too much and too abruptly."
-Online music publication MetalSucks panned the song, calling the lyrics "stupid".
+BJ Mac of The Nash News reviewed the song positively, calling it "a mellow, somber song about the relatable feeling of nostalgia and unease when the world seems to be changing too much and too abruptly".
+Online music publication MetalSucks panned the song, calling the lyrics "stupid" and the patriotic lyrics hypocritical, considering Lewis himself had previously publicly sung "The Star-Spangled Banner" incorrectly, and has never "taken a bullet" for his country, despite the song suggesting otherwise.
 Political commentator David Corn suggested that the song might encourage a repeat of the 2021 United States Capitol attack.
 Writer Bob Lefsetz criticized Big Machine CEO Scott Borchetta for releasing the song, which he felt "should have been played at CPAC, in between speeches".
 Borchetta responded that his "job has never been to tell my artists what to sing and write about".

 Music video

 The music video was released on October 1, 2021.
-According to the report of Breitbart News, the video is "set the anthem to a montage of patriotic Americana as well as images from Black Lives Matter riots and COVID-19 shutdowns."
-And merges scenes of "closed businesses and empty store shelves during the COVID-19 pandemic."
+According to the report of Breitbart News, the video is "set the anthem to a montage of patriotic Americana as well as images from Black Lives Matter riots and COVID-19 shutdowns", and merges scenes of "closed businesses and empty store shelves during the COVID-19 pandemic".